tshields44/Reddit-Monitor/README.md

 # Reddit-Monitor
-Big Data Engineering project that attempts to build a data pipeline of Reddit comments to do anaylsis on.
+Big Data Engineering Project: Built data pipeline of Reddit comments to do anaylsis on and hosted on AWS static website.